bazelbuild/starlark/spec.md

 ### set·pop

-`S.pop(x)` removes and returns the first element (in iteration order, which is the order in which elements were added to the set) from the set `S`.
+`S.pop()` removes and returns the first element (in iteration order, which is the order in which elements were first added to the set) from the set `S`.

 `pop` fails if the set is empty, is frozen, or has active iterators.